jaredfolkins/spaceelevator/README.md

 And if the interview doesn’t go well it is a complete sunk cost of my time.

 So I figured that if I invest a little bit more time upfront, I could create a project that I could use to teach others from.
 Especially my small children as they approach the age where this interests them.
 The thinking is that it would have the potential to offer longer term yield.
-(And it worked!
-Now I have my two olders wanting to turn this simulation into a game! )
+And it worked!
+Now I have my two olders wanting to turn this simulation into a game! :-)

 # Why should I learn this?